CP-Group-Project-1/RecipeApp/README.md

 	5. Email the Shopping List
         - Click to receive your shopping list by email.
 The ingredients will be:
 	        •	Organized into categories (e.g., Produce, Spices, Dairy)
-	        •	Styled and branded with the RecipeApp logo Important Note:
+	        •	Styled and branded with the Cook N Cart logo Important Note:
             - Due to Webmail spam identifiers, user may need to send the email twice initially so the email receiver knows that its not spam.
 Else it may take sometime for the email to be received